Joseph-Alp/Chem-308-Portfolio/README.md

 # Time Dependent Schrodinger Equation (TDSE)
   Background information provided for all time [dependent Schrodinger equation](/MasterTDSE.md) problems.
-  We are also able to investigate multiple defined states:
+  We are also able to investigate multiple defined states in MatLab:
 1. [Creating A PIB In Accordance To The TDSE](/MLW5.md) (Week 5)
 1. [Calculating The Expectation Value for a TDSE PIB](/MLW6.md) (Week 6)
 1. [Calculating The First Two Expectation Values for TDSE PIB](/MLW6a.md) (Week 7)